shomeier/NemakiWareWiki/Administration-of-search-engine.md

 Accessing the following URL executes full reindexing from the last changeToken.
 `http://localhost:8983/solr/admin/cores?core=nemaki&action=index&tracking=FULL`

+### UI
-I you are an administrator, you can also see the buttons to access these links in the client console.
+If you are an administrator, you can see the buttons for search engine administration on the top header of UI.